Graphbook

 Can I use a VCS with Graphbook?

 Yes.
-Your nodes are written in Python and workflows are serialized as .json files.
-You can track everything with Git.
+Your nodes are written in Python, and pipelines/workflows can be serialized as either .py or .json files.

 How can we deploy to production?